 - There is considerable walking involved.
 Fallingwater’s guided tours and self-guided experiences involve one mile of walking on gravel paths that include both uphill and downhill terrain.
 Comfortable walking shoes are a must.

 - Non-motorized wheelchairs or motorized wheelchairs may be used on the gravel paths on the site; however, certain models of wheelchairs may have difficulty moving on our paths.
 A wheelchair with wide tires that is well-suited for our gravel paths is available free of charge on a first-come, first-served basis.
 If you would like to reserve this wheelchair in advance of your visit, please contact the Visitor Services office at 724-329-8501.

 - Visitors using non-motorized wheelchairs may visit the first floor of the house.
-Wheelchairs must be able to fit through a 27" doorway to access the first floor.
+Wheelchairs must be able to fit through a 27″ doorway to access the first floor.
 For visitors using motorized wheelchairs or non-motorized wheelchairs wider than 27”, a non-motorized wheelchair that is suitable for use in the house is available free of charge on a first-come, first-served basis.
+Please note: this chair does not have hand rims; any visitor using this chair will need a companion to assist with moving the chair.
 If you would like to reserve this wheelchair in advance of your visit, please contact the Visitor Services office at 724-329-8501.

 - For visitors unable to enter the house due to mobility challenges, a 3-D Video Tour is available at the Visitors Center.

 - Shuttle service to and from the house is available for visitors who are unable to make the walk from the Visitors Center to the house and back.
 Please ask a Fallingwater staff member for this service at any point during your visit.